In certain stories, especially epic fantasy, there is a correlation between the weapon style characters or groups use

 - Attack of the Clones subverts this, as there are enough Jedi in the field at once for the lesser among them to count as Redshirts.

-- Martial Arts: Flowing styles and high acrobatics tend to be the domain of good guys and monks; Pressure point poking, open-palmed jabbing, and other "quick and to the point" styles are used by the Arrogant Kung-Fu Guy or Evil Overlord, but can be used by heroes with a no kill code in which case it's pragmatic.
+- Martial Arts: Flowing styles and high acrobatics tend to be the domain of good guys and monks; Pressure point poking, open-palmed jabbing, and other "quick and to the point" styles are used by the Arrogant Kung-Fu Guy or Evil Overlord, but can be used by heroes with a no kill code (in which case it's pragmatic) or the Old Master (either so that his students will learn to react quickly, or because he lacks the strength or stamina to use more "heroic" techniques effectively).
 Unless Kenshiro.
 Good Old Fisticuffs are either way, unless the bad guy knows a style of any type, then it becomes the domain of the "everyman" good guy.
 She-Fu is neutral, as it lends to catfighting between two parties.

 - Katars: Almost always Anti-Hero at best, usually the province of assassin or rogue characters, unless the assassin or rogue is Chaotic Good.
 Almost always subject to Dual Wielding, at least for rogues in World of Warcraft and Assassins and Assassin Crosses in Ragnarok Online.